kairosity/mp3-snapathon/README.md

 This worked to both limit the file sizes and throw the correct error message for the user.

-## 6. Flask-Talisman & Content Security policy
+## 6. Flask-Talisman and Content Security policy

 I've integrated Flask-Talisman to incorporate a somewhat comprehensive CSP quickly and easily.
 Flask-Talisman also comes with a number of other security benefits such as (taken from the Flask-Talisman GitHub repo):